 The Parties recognize the importance of public access to USAC's records consistent with the principles of the Freedom of Information Act, 5 U.S.C. § 552.
-The Parties acknowledge that the records of USAC directly relating to the USF, and program contributors and beneficiaries, including program forms and other data submitted by USF stakeholders and USAC-produced records related to USF contributors and program beneficiaries, are "agency records" subject to the FOIA and the Commission's FOIA implementing regulations, 47 CFR §§ 0.441, et seq.
+The Parties acknowledge that the records of USAC directly relating to the USF, and program contributors and beneficiaries, including program forms and other data submitted by USF stakeholders and USAC-produced records related to USF contributors and program beneficiaries, are subject to the FOIA and the Commission's FOIA implementing regulations, 47 CFR §§ 0.441, et seq.
 The Parties also acknowledge that other records generated or received by USAC may also meet the definition of "agency records."
-USAC shall refer any requests for access to its records to the Office of Managing Director Performance Evaluation and Records Management Office (PERM) within one business day of receipt.
-The Commission, in consultation with USAC, will determine whether the records meet the definition of "agency records" under the FOIA, and, if so, whether they are properly released or may be withheld under applicable FOIA exemptions.
-The Commission and USAC shall coordinate closely to ensure complete compliance with FOIA.
-The following procedures apply to requests for USAC records received by USAC or the Commission.
+USAC shall refer any requests for access to its records to OMD's Performance & Program Management Office (PPM) within one (1) business day of receipt.
+If USAC becomes aware that a FOIA request pertains to FCC OIG records, USAC shall notify the FCC OIG of any such request in addition to referring the request to OMD PPM.
+The Commission, in consultation with USAC, will determine whether the records meet the definition of "agency records" under the FOIA, and, if so, whether they should be released or withheld, in full or in part, pursuant to any applicable FOIA exemptions.
+The Commission and USAC shall coordinate to ensure compliance with the FOIA.
+The following procedures apply to requests under the FOIA for USAC records received by USAC or the Commission.